villevaltonen/kubernetes-local/README.md

 `vagrant destroy -f`

 ### Debug

-The repository contains a manifest for a debugger pod.
-It can be found under `debug/`
+The repository contains a manifest for a `dnsutils` pod as well as for an example `PersistentVolumeClaim`.
+These can be found under `debug` directory.

+### Example application
+An example application can be deployed by using the manifests in `hello-server` directory.

 ### IP-address ranges
 - VirtualBox VMs: 192.168.60.0/25